Polenoso/BottomSheetSUI/README.md

 ## Installation

-Use the package manager [SPM](https://swift.org/package-manager/) to add TimeSlotCalculator.
+Use the package manager [SPM](https://swift.org/package-manager/) to add BottomSheetSUI.

 ```Swift
 dependencies: [